Sexual and gender-based violence against Palestinians during the Gaza war

-Sexual abuse prior to 7 October
+Sexual abuse prior to the October 7 attacks

 Claims of torture, ill-treatment, and sexual violence against detained Palestinians by Israel, have been made before the 7 October attacks and invasion of Gaza, with documentation recorded by the Public Committee Against Torture in Israel (PCATI) and Amnesty International.
 There have been extensive reports of sexual violence against both male and female detainees, including imprisoned Lebanese Amal leader Mustafa Dirani who sued Israel.
-A former official of the US State Department stated that his office had verified rape claims made by a Palestinian child.
+Josh Paul, a former official of the US State Department stated that his office had verified a report of Palestinian child who had been raped in an Israeli detention center.
 In a 2012 article entitled "The Blot of a Light Cloud: Israeli Soldiers, Army, and Society in the Intifada", Israeli academics (and former IDF soldiers) Nuphar Ishay-Krien and Yoel Elizur quoted another, anonymous soldier as saying that "I have no problem with women.
 One threw a slipper at me, so I gave her a kick here (pointing to the groin), broke all this here.
 She can't have children today."
 In a 2024 Haaretz article, Yoel Elizur goes on to add that "These soldiers were remorseless and did not report moral injury.
 Some of them were convicted by military courts.
 They felt bitter and betrayed."

 The UN's Commission of Inquiry concludes in its June 2024 report that Israeli sexual and gender-based violence against Palestinians precedes October 7 and arises out of the context of the occupation: "SGBV constitutes a major element in the ill-treatment of Palestinians, intended to humiliate the community at large.
 This violence is intrinsically linked to the wider context of inequality and prolonged occupation, which have provided the conditions and the rationale for gender-based crimes, to further accentuate the subordination of the occupied people.
 The Commission notes that these crimes must be addressed by tackling their root."